-Major Barlow began his career with the Department of Public Safety (DPS) in 1999.
-Major Barlow continued his career taking on various assignments around the state, promoting to Sergeant in 2005, then to Lieutenant in 2012.
+Deputy Commissioner Barlow began his career with the Department of Public Safety (DPS) in 1999.
+Deputy Commissioner Barlow continued his career taking on various assignments around the state, promoting to Sergeant in 2005, then to Lieutenant in 2012, then to Deputy Director in 2017, then to Director of the Alaska State Troopers in 2020.
 During his tenure as Lieutenant, he supervised the Recruitment Unit, Office of Professional Standards, and then as the Commander of the Aircraft Section for the Alaska Wildlife Troopers.
 During his career, he was a DPS Pilot, served on the Special Emergency Reaction Team (SERT), has been a Crisis Negotiator and the Statewide Crisis Negotiator Coordinator, a DPS Firearms Instructor, a Department Ethics Instructor and graduated as a Dean's Scholar from the Southern Police Institute's 132nd Administrative Offices Course in November 2014.
-His vast and varied experience in law enforcement prepared him to take on the position of deputy director of the Alaska State Troopers in 2017.
+His vast and varied experience in law enforcement prepared him to take on the position of deputy commissioner of the Alaska State Troopers in 2022.
 Prior to his career with DPS, he served as a US Marine from 1990 to 1994.